execRooted/useful-software/README.md

 * If there are python folders witought a requirements.txt file, that means that python comes preinstalled with the libraries, and you do not have to do anything.

-**I Will ocasionally update this repository, when i find other useful stuff**
+**I Will ocasionally update this repository, when I find or create other useful stuff**

 ------